Table of Contents

 Endless Post

-Inventors, engineers, manufacturers, mechanics engineers, and bike people rely on evidence other than direct observation, and draw inferences.
-While microscopes and electron microscopes can view surfaces at a nearly molecular scale, no one has observed the events on the surfaces inside a moving roller chain.
-Bike people can see what happens when a chain is soaked in solvent Engineers can test the dirty solvent to see that washes out of the chain.
+People can see what happens when a chain is soaked in solvent.
+Dirty solvent to see that washes out of the chain.
 Bike people use mental models of what happens in a chain to explain opinions about what happens and how it works.

 Bicycle Drive Trains

-Silca Velo explained bike chain lubricants in a blog post Chain Friction Explained published in December 2021.
-The drawings in that post show plates, rollers and pins and the locations that lubricants should be placed.
-Silca explains the basic working theory that a lubricant forms a film that lubricates the metal surfaces, preventing the metal surfaces wearing each other down.
+Silca Velo (Josh Poertner or his team1 discussed in post # 4 in this series) explained bike chain lubricants in a blog post Chain Friction Explained published in December 2021.
+The drawings in that post show plates, rollers and pins and the locations that fluid lubricants should be applied.
+Silca explains the theory that a lubricant forms a film that lubricates the metal surfaces, preventing the metal surfaces wearing each other down.
+(Wax penetrates at these points when the wax has been melted to a fluid and lubricates when the wax is solid after the chain has cooled, or the carrier fluid has evaporated).

 5.1.
 Good rust protection and resistance to water wash off.